Cottonseed oil cake futures up on spot demand

 Magazine Archives

-New Delhi, May 23 (PTI) Cottonseed oil cake prices rose by Rs 28 to Rs 2,710 per quintal in the futures trade Thursday after tracking positive trend at the spot market.
-On the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in July contracts was trading up by Rs 28, or 1.08 per cent, to Rs 2,710 per quintal, with an open interest of 18,050 lots.
-The rates for the most-traded August contracts was up by Rs 18, or 0.66 per cent, to Rs 2,750 per quintal with a business turnover of 4,540 lots.
+New Delhi, May 15 (PTI) Cottonseed oil cake prices rose by Rs 9.5 to Rs 1,984.5 per quintal in futures trade Wednesday after tracking a positive trend at the spot market.
+On the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in May contracts surged Rs 9.5, or 0.04 per cent, to Rs 1,984.5 per quintal with an open interest of 1,520 lots.
+Marketmen said the rise in cottonseed oil cake prices was mainly due to raising of bets by participants triggered by robust demand from animal feed makers amid shortage of ready stocks in the spot market.
 PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today